What does life look for you now?

 Tell us what you are passionate about?

-I am passionate about using my talents, qualifications and experience to solve 'wicked' problems and to deliver soultions that make our community a better place for everyone.
+I am passionate about ending street homelessness in CBR and stopping domestic and family violence by using my talents, qualifications and experience to solve 'wicked' problems and to deliver soultions that make our community a better place for everyone.

 When you were young, what were you hoping to be when you grew up?